-Beginning as a workshop hosted on UM-Dearborn's campus by the Environmental Interpretive Center in May 2015, the Metro Detroit Nature Network (MDNN) has over 36 organizations signed on to its partnership agreement.
-For more information on how to join MDNN, see Membership Information.
+Beginning as a workshop hosted on UM-Dearborn's campus by the Environmental Interpretive Center in May 2015, SEMI Wild, previously called the Metro Detroit Nature Network, has over 36 organizations signed on to its partnership agreement.
+For more information on how to join SEMI Wild, see Membership Information.

 Our vision is that all people in the metropolitan Detroit region have access to and actively steward nature and promote ecosystem sustainability.